Feeds

 When the same article appears in multiple feeds, Scour shows it once and combines the sources.
 You won't see duplicate entries cluttering your results.

 Scour also balances content across sources.
 A high-volume feed posting dozens of articles a day won't drown out a small blog that posts monthly.
-Each time a feed appears in your results, subsequent items from that feed receive a small penalty to ensure a diverse mix.
+Each time a source (domain) appears in your results, subsequent items from it receive a small penalty to ensure a diverse mix.

 The "Feeds to Scour" Toggle